How to Take the Perfect Doortrait

 The best photography tells a story without a single word.
 “Finding doors with a quirky detail that tells a story about the resident will make your door photograph unique,” says Gebhardt.
 “A half-finished paint job, odd combination of house numbers, a handwritten note stuck to the door frame—these details add personality to your shot.
 The best compliment is when the viewer says, ‘I would never have noticed that!’”

-For more striking door photography, follow @juliegeb on Instagram.
+, follow @juliegeb on Instagram.

 Published on April 22, 2017